StartUpNameError/sparkjobs/README.md

 # Third-party dependencies

-This repo already comes with a minimal collection of common third-party dependencies defined in the ``requirements.txt`` file and installed inside ``src/libs``.
-These can be shipped on every ``spark-submit`` call by using the same ZIP packaging technique.
+This repo already comes with a minimal collection of common third-party dependencies defined in the ``requirements.txt`` and are required to use the shared library.
+These are installed inside ``src/libs`` and can be shipped on every ``spark-submit`` call by using the same ZIP packaging technique.

 You can include more by pip installing them into this folder via